Weak $(1,1)$ Boundedness of Riesz Transforms on Vector Bundles

-(II.1) is just condition $\textup{B}1$ appeared on page 115 in \cite{TW2004}.
-It was pointed out that (see lines 1-2 on page 114 of \cite{TW2004}), if there exists some point $o\in M$ such that $\Ric\gtrsim -(1+d_o^{2\delta})$ and $|\nabla V|\lesssim 1+d_o^\delta$, then (II.1) holds, where $\Ric$ is the Ricci curvature of $M$.
-We should mention that, (II.2) is not comparable with the local condition assumed in \cite[Theorem 1.2]{CoulhonDuong1999} since $\kappa$ is allowed to be bigger than 1, and in particular, when $m=2$, (II.2) is just condition $\textup{B}2$ on page 115 in \cite{TW2004}.
-It is well known that, under the completeness assumption, (II.2) can be derived from $\Ric-\Hess_V\geq0$ with $V$ bounded, where $\Hess_V$ is the Hessian of $V$.
+(II.1) is just assumption $\textup{B}1$ on page 115 in \cite{TW2004}.
+It was pointed out that (see lines 1-2 on page 114 of \cite{TW2004}), if there exists some point $o\in M$ such that $\Ric\gtrsim -(1+d_o^{2\delta})$ and $|\nabla V|\lesssim (1+d_o^\delta)$, then (II.1) holds, where $\Ric$ is the Ricci curvature of $M$.
+We should mention that, (II.2) is not comparable with the local volume doubling condition assumed in \cite[Theorem 1.2]{CoulhonDuong1999} since $\kappa$ is allowed to be bigger than 1, and in particular, when $m=2$, (II.2) is just assumption $\textup{B}2$ on page 115 in \cite{TW2004}.
+It is well known that, under the completeness assumption on $M$, (II.2) can be derived from $\Ric-\Hess_V\geq0$ with $V$ bounded, where $\Hess_V$ is the Hessian of $V$.

+In our Riemannian manifold setting, (II.3) should be understood as that there exists some $t_0\in(0,1)$ such that, for $t\in(0,t_0]$, (II.3) holds with $m=2$, and for $t\in(t_0,1]$, (II.3) holds with $m\geq2$.
+However, we should mention that the proofs below still work in the situation that (II.3) holds with $m>2$ for $t\in(0,1]$.

-For $m>2$, the sub-Gaussian upper bound (II.3) appears naturally as the upper bound of the transition density of a canonical diffusion process on fractal sets with respect to a proper Hausdorff measure.
-For instance, on the Sierpi\'{n}ski gasket in $\R^2$, the upper and the lower bounds for the transition density of the natural Brownian motion are comparable with
+For $m=2$, (II.3) is just the Gaussian upper bound, which is equivalent to the assumption $\textup{B}3$ appeared on page 115 in \cite{TW2004} by assuming (II.2).
+Note that, even in the short-time situation, the sub-Gaussian upper bound (II.3) with $m>2$ and the Gaussian upper bound (II.3) with $m=2$, are not comparable.
+Moreover, (II.3) with $m>2$ appears naturally as the upper bound of the transition density of a canonical diffusion process on fractal sets with respect to a proper Hausdorff measure.
+For instance, the upper and the lower bounds for the transition density of the natural Brownian motion on the Sierpi\'{n}ski gasket in $\R^2$ are comparable with